-Minnesota Statutes Section 462A.204, subdivision 8, authorizes the use of FHPAP grant funds for a school stability project to secure stable housing for families with school-aged children (pre-kindergarten through grade 12) who have moved frequently, and also for unaccompanied youth.
-Minnesota Housing, in partnership with the Minnesota Department of Education, have utilized subdivision 8 to establish the Homework Starts with Home school stability project.
-For more information, refer to the Homework Starts with Home webpage.
+Minn.
+Stat.
+462A.204, subd.8 authorizes the use of FHPAP grant funds for a school stability project to secure stable housing for families with school-aged children (prekindergarten through grade 12) who have moved frequently, and for unaccompanied youth.
+Minnesota Housing, in partnership with the Minnesota Department of Education, have utilized this statute to establish the Homework Starts with Home Program.
+For more information, refer to Minnesota Housing's Homework Starts with Home webpage.